Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Simulation study

 \section{Simulation study}

-This section encompasses numerical experiments aimed at illustrating the performance of the proposed methodology and comparing it with the existing approaches explained in Section \ref{compar}.
-The experiments serve to demonstrate the behavior and effectiveness of the proposed methodology in contrast to some other approaches available in the literature.
-Four different simulated datasets are considered for this purpose, two, (DS1 and DS2) with two groups and another two (DS3 and DS4) with four groups.
+This section encompasses different DGPs to illustrate the performance of the proposed methodology and to compare it with the existing approaches in the literature, explained in Section~\ref{compar}.
+These experiments serve to demonstrate the behavior and effectiveness of the proposed methodology in contrast to some other approaches available for clustering MFD.
+Four different DGPs are simulated for this purpose, two (DS1 and DS2) with two groups, and another two (DS3 and DS4) with four groups.
+These DGPs are simulated 100 times and the mean results are presented.
+In the case of EHyClus, the best result based on the various metrics considered is the one displayed.

-DS1 first appears in \citet{martino}, and it is the extension of a one-dimensional example considered in the same work, and which have been also employed in \citet{pulido2023}.
+DS1 first appears in \citet{martino}, and is the extension of a one-dimensional example considered in the same work, which has also been employed in \citet{pulido2023} for clustering functional data in one dimension.
 It consists of two functional samples of size 50 defined in $[0,1]$, with continuous trajectories generated by independent stochastic processes in $L^2(\mathcal{I}^2)$.
 Each component of the curve is evaluated in 150 equidistant observations in the interval $[0,1]$.

 The 50 functions of the first sample are generated as follows:

 where $\mathbf{E}_1(t)= $ is the mean function of this process, $\{\mathbf{Z}_k, k=1,...,100\}$ are independent bivariate normal random variables, with mean $\mathbf{\mu = 0}$ and covariance matrix $\Sigma= ,$ and $\{ \rho_k,k\geq 1 \}$ is a positive real numbers sequence defined as in such a way that the values of $\rho_k$ are chosen to decrease faster when $k\geq 4$ in order to have most of the variance explained by the first three principal components.
 Finally, the sequence $\{\theta_k, k\geq 1\}$ is an orthonormal basis of $L^2(I)$ defined as where $I_A(t)$ stands for the indicator function of set $A$.